-PTR records, also commonly known as reverse DNS lookup or reverse DNS resolution, map an IP address to a host/domain name.
+PTR records, also commonly known as reverse DNS lookup or reverse DNS resolution, which maps an IP address to a host/domain name.

 This is the opposite of resolving a domain name to an IP address which is commonly known as the A record in IPv4 and the AAAA record in IPv6.

 This record is used by spam filters.
 Spammers often use fake domain names to send out email and generally won't have a correct PTR record set up in DNS.

 This is one of the main requirements of many spam filters and if you don't have a PTR Record set up many of your emails will be blocked and never reach the intended recipient.

 How Do I Set Up My PTR Record?